ChallengeΒ€

 Your registration is done, if we merge your data into our repository.

-In case you want to self-evaluate your endpoint with the same client we are using for the evaluation, follow this recipe:
+In case you want to self-evaluate your endpoint with the same client and endpoints we are using for the evaluation, follow this recipe:

 Self-Evaluation using the TEXT2SPARQL command line client